bizz84/starter_architecture_flutter_firebase/README.md

 The publish/subscribe pattern comes in many variants (e.g. ChangeNotifier, BLoC), and this architecture does not prescribe which one to use.

-As a rule of thumb, the most appropriate variant is often the simplest one (on a case-by-case basis).
-In practice, this means using `Stream`s + `StreamBuilder`/`StreamProvider` when reading and manipulating data from Firestore.
-But when dealing with **local** application state, `StatefulWidget`+`setState` or `ChangeNotifier` are perfectly acceptable solutions.
+By using Riverpod, we can easily use the most convenient pattern on a case-by-case bsis.
+In practice, this means using `Stream`s with `StreamProvider` when reading and manipulating data from Firestore.
+But when dealing with **local** application state, `StatefulWidget`+`setState` or `ChangeNotifier` are sometimes used.

 Let's look at the three application layers in more detail.